ucla-biostat-203b/2025winter/hw/hw1/grade_hw1.md

 -   Is the homework submitted (git tag time) before deadline?
 Take 10 pts off per day for late submission.

--   Is the final report in a human readable format html?
+-   Is the final report in a human readable format html and pdf?

 -   Is the report prepared as a dynamic document (Quarto) for better reproducibility?